 One of my favorite movies is the 1992 modern classic A Few Good Men.
 It starred Tom Cruise as Lieutenant Daniel Kaffee, Jack Nicolson as Colonel Nathan Jessop, and Demi Moore as Lieutenant Commander Joanne Calloway.
-It’s a great leadership movie.
+It’s a great leadership movie, and illustrates a point I want to make about working in local churches.

 You probably remember the famous “You can’t handle the truth!” dialogue, but do you remember this scene?